etlbox/etlbox.website/doks_v1.6/content/recipes/transformations/aggregation.md

 ## Custom aggregation function

+### Simple calculation

 This example shows how to set up your own aggregation function.

 ```C#
 public class MyDetailValue